-As an online-safety advocate who talks to parents all the time, I kept wanting to say to the attorneys general – since they announced their online-safety prescription, age verification, 2.5 years ago at a DC conference on social-networking I attended – that focusing solely on predation, or crime, doesn’t help parents.
+As an online-safety advocate who talks to parents all the time, I kept wanting to say to the attorneys general – since they announced their online-safety prescription, age verification, 2.5 years ago at a DC conference on social-networking I participated in – that focusing solely on predation, or crime, doesn’t help parents.
 Parents need the full picture – all the risk factors and danger signs, the positives and neutrals, too, not just the negatives – in order to guide their kids.

 I think any parent gets why the full picture is needed.
-Most parents know they can’t afford to be like deer in the headlights, paralyzed by the scary evidence coming from those focused on crime (and those covering them in the media).
+Most parents know they can’t afford to be like deer in the headlights, paralyzed by the scary evidence coming from those focused on crime (and those covering them in the news media).
 Kids sensing irrational fear want to get as far away as possible.
-They know it can cause parents to overreact and, based on misinformation, shut down the perceived source of danger.
+They know it can cause parents to overreact and, based on misinformation, shut down that (perceived) source of danger.
 That sends them underground, where much-needed parental involvement and back-up isn’t around.
-How, I kept wanting to ask the AGs, many of whom are parents themselves, does that reduce online kids’ risk?
-To young people, taking away the Internet is like taking away their social lives, and there are too many ways kids can sneak away – to overseas sites beyond the reach of any US regulation, to irresponsible US sites that don’t work with law enforcement, to and with other technologies, devices, and hot spots parents don’t know about – including friends’ houses, where their rules don’t apply.
+How, I kept wanting to ask the AGs, many of them parents themselves, does that reduce online kids’ risk?
+To young people, taking away the Internet is like taking away their social lives, and there are too many ways kids can sneak away – to unregulated overseas sites, to irresponsible US sites that don’t work with law enforcement, to and with other technologies, devices, and hot spots parents don’t know about – including friends’ houses, where their rules don’t apply.